Pear-Trading/Registration/README.md

 And save them without the `.example` suffix.
 The next step is to synchronise these to the server, which you will need to know the IP or hostname, and target folder for the app, and the ssh password and username.
+You will also need to do this for the `htaccess.example` folder, modifying the `include_path` options to include the root of the application folder.

 ```
 rsync -v -e ssh --exclude '.git' --exclude 'pear.sql' --exclude '*.example' \